 In 2012, the State Water Resources Control Board adopted the Water Quality Control Policy for the Design, Operation and Maintenance of Onsite Wastewater Treatment Systems (OWTS) that for the first time established statewide regulations for OWTS.
 The policy not only sets stringent standards for new systems but also for the repair or modification of existing systems.
-Depending on location specific conditions, the cost of installing or repairing an OWTS will increase significantly.
+The Santa Barbara County board of Supervisors approved the County Local Agency Management Plan (LAMP) in late 2015 that outlines how the county will implement the state policy.
+Depending on location specific conditions, the cost of installing or repairing an OWTS has increased significantly.
+This is especially true in the county designated special problems areas that include places such as Los Olivos, Janin Acres and Mission Canyon.
 As a result, homeowners may delay making needed repairs or upgrades to their systems.